Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling

 In Fig.~\ref{fig:various_states}, we plot the average magnetization as a function of the normalized coupling strength, $\lambda / \Omega$, for different scenarios: (a) finite temperature and off resonance, $\Delta \ll \Omega$; (b) zero temperature and off resonance, $\Delta \ll \Omega$; and (c) zero temperature at resonance.
 Comparing the results in panels (a)–(b) with panel (c) and Fig.1 in the main text, we observe that the CDH representation achieves faster convergence when moving away from resonance in parameter space.
-We observe slower convergence with $M$ for the ground state observables in both cases.
-For thermal states, $M_{P}=M$ already yields optimal convergence.
-For ground state calculations, $M_{P}=20$ is needed, while $M=4$, which equals the dimension that makes the bare representation calculations converge on the shown range of $\lambda$.
-As a reminder, see Sec. \ref{sec:Anum}, $M$ corresponds to the number of cavity states maintained in the construction of the CDH. $M_P$ describes the number of cavity states used to prepare operators in the transformed basis (later truncated down to $M$, to equal the dimension of the CDH).
+We observe slower convergence with $M$ for the ground state observables in both resonance and off resonance cases: For thermal states, $M_{P}=M$ already yields optimal convergence.
+For ground state calculations, $M_{P}=20$ is needed, which equals the dimension that makes the bare representation calculations converge on the shown range of $\lambda$, while $M=4$.
+As a reminder, see Sec. \ref{sec:Anum}, $M$ corresponds to the number of cavity states maintained in the construction of the CDH. $M_P$ describes the number of cavity states used to prepare operators in the transformed basis (later truncated to $M$, to equal the dimension of the CDH).

-To further illustrate this point, in Fig.\ref{fig:polaron_truncation} we study the convergence of the average ground state magnetization at resonance for different choices of $M_{P}$.
-We conclude that the ultrastrong coupling limit up to $\lambda<2\Delta$ is well reaches when $M_P=M$.
+To further illustrate this point, in Fig. \ref{fig:polaron_truncation} we study the convergence of the average ground state magnetization at resonance for different choices of $M_{P}$.
+We conclude that the ultrastrong coupling limit up to $\lambda\approx2\Delta$ is well captured even for $M_P=M$.
 However, for the deep-strong coupling limit, $M_{P}$ has to be taken larger, here equal to $20$, the dimension required to converge the expectation value in the bare representation.